 Arlington National Cemetery serves as a cemetery and a memorial to America's persons of national importance, including presidents, Supreme Court justices, and countless military heroes.
 The Cemetery was established during the Civil War as a final resting place for Union soldiers on approximately 200 acres of Mary Custis Lee’s 1,100 acre Arlington estate.
 The property was expanded over the years to encompass more than 624 acres of burial grounds of more than 400,000 American servicemen.
 Each year, more than four million people visit Arlington, attending graveside services and special ceremonies to pay tribute to veterans and historical figures.

 The Cemetery is located across the Potomac River from Washington DC at the west end of the Memorial Bridge in Arlington, Virginia.

 To get to the cemetery, take Metro to the Arlington National Cemetery Station, take the express bus from the National Mall, or walk in across the Memorial Bridge.
 The cemetery is also a stop on most Washington, DC sightseeing tours.
-There is a a large parking garage with plenty of spaces.
-Rates are $1.75 per hour for the first three hours, and $2.50 per hour thereafter.
+There is a large parking garage with plenty of spaces.
+Rates are $1.75 per hour for the first three hours and $2.50 per hour thereafter.

 Hours of Operation